A Ladies Night Out in Scottsdale

 Chances are, if you’re out for a night on the town with the ladies, you won’t be standing in line.
 You have the option of purchasing bottle service (which allows you to skip the line) or your group might catch the eye of a nice club promoter who will escort you and your besties straight to the VIP area.
 On a recent adventure, we found ourselves with bottle service at El Hefe.
 And yes, we used those tables covered in confetti for dancing (as was intended).

-To end our night, we head to Counter Intuitive.
+To end the night, head to one of these favorites.
 Why?
-We still want lively and fun without the confetti on the tables.
-We also need food.
-Bustling with weekend-warrior energy, C.I. sports the big city, dive bar vibe, along with a bar and a food menu that’s anything but “divey.”
+We still want lively and fun without the confetti on the tables...we also need food.

 - AZ/88: Cocktails until 1:30 a.m., food until 12:30 a.m. and an incredible rotating art installation behind the bar are just a few of AZ88’s charms.
 It’s also Scottsdale’s classic martini bar and a place to indulge yourself with their Strawberry Shortcake.